• Disease Overview

 Specific therapeutic procedures and interventions may vary, depending upon numerous factors such as the specific type of cardiomyopathy present; the progression of the disease upon diagnosis; an affected individual’s age; associated health conditions; an individual’s tolerance to certain medications; and additional factors.

-Children with a more serious dilated cardiomyopathy may need surgery to implant a device that helps maintain normal heart rhythm through electrical stimulation (pacemakers or defibrillators.
-If drug therapy fails some individuals may require a heart transplant (see below).
+Children with more serious dilated cardiomyopathy may need surgery to implant a device that helps maintain normal heart rhythm through electrical stimulation (pacemakers or defibrillators.
+If drug therapy fails, some individuals may require a cardiac assistance device and possibly a heart transplant (see below).

-Individuals with hypertrophic cardiomyopathy may be treated with a variety of drugs including beta-blockers, calcium channel blockers, and drugs that regulate irregular heartbeats (anti-arrhythmics).
+Individuals with hypertrophic cardiomyopathy may be treated with a variety of drugs including beta-blockers, calcium channel blockers, drugs that regulate irregular heartbeats (anti-arrhythmics), and most recently drugs that reduce the strength of the muscular contractions.
 If drug therapy does not work, a permanent pacemaker or defibrillator may be implanted to help control irregular heartbeats.
-In some patients where drug therapy does not work, the blockage that causes the enlargement of the heart and restricts blood flow that characterizes hypertrophic cardiomyopathy may be treated with surgery.
-Surgical techniques may include septal myectomy or alcohol ablation.
+In some patients where drug therapy does not work, the blockage of flow that may result from the abnormal thickening of the heart muscle that can restrict blood flow as is common in hypertrophic cardiomyopathy may be treated with surgery.
+Surgical techniques may include septal myectomy (removal of some of the excess muscle) and modification of the mitral valve.

 Septal myectomy is a type of open-heart surgery, in which a portion of the abnormally thick and stiff ventricular septum (the partition that separates the left and right ventricles) is removed.
 This procedure allows for improved blood flow and reduces the symptoms associated with severe hypertrophic cardiomyopathy.
-Alcohol ablation is a new catheterization procedure in which alcohol is used to destroy certain heart cells, thereby shrinking the heart muscle and resulting in improved blood flow.
 In some cases of hypertrophic cardiomyopathy, a heart transplant may ultimately be necessary (see below).

 Restrictive cardiomyopathy may be treated with diuretics and drugs that prevent blood clotting (anticoagulants).
 A pacemaker or defibrillator may be implanted to help control irregular heartbeats.
 In most cases, heart transplantation will be necessary.
 Some physicians recommend that affected children be listed for transplant as soon as the diagnosis is made.